Thesis

 Customer

-The ideal customer profile for Docker is a software developer, DevOps engineer, or IT professional seeking to streamline application development and deployment through containerization.
+The target customer profile for Docker is a software developer, DevOps engineer, or IT professional seeking to streamline application development and deployment through containerization.
 Docker users are typically involved in building, shipping, and running applications consistently across different computing environments, ensuring that software behaves similarly in development, testing, and production.
 Docker’s target audience values efficiency, scalability, and portability, often embracing modern practices like microservice architecture and cloud-native applications.

 Docker also appeals to organizations ranging from startups to large enterprises aiming to accelerate their software development lifecycle.
 Companies like PayPal, Visa, and Spotify leverage Docker to improve infrastructure efficiency, manage microservices at scale, and speed up deployment cycles.
 Educational institutions and training programs can also utilize Docker to teach contemporary software development methodologies, preparing the next generation of tech professionals.